Gillinham History, Family Crest & Coats of Arms

 - Origins Available:

-Norman Conquest brought to England in 1066.
+Gillinham is one of the thousands of new names that the Norman Conquest brought to England in 1066.
 The Gillinham family lived the Old French given name Guillaume.
 The name Guillaume was modified into two forms after arriving in England: Gillham; from which Gillingham derives; and William.
 Alternatively, the name could have been a local name as "of Gillingham."
 In this case, there are three parishes so named in England: a parish in Norfolk, near Beccles; a parish in Dorset, near Shaftesbury; a parish in Kent, near Chatham.
-CITATION[CLOSE]

 Early Origins of the Gillinham family